kurehajime/typoscript/README.md

 # TypoScript

-TypoScript is JavaScript with for typos.
+TypoScript is JavaScript with typos.
 Some typos in variable and function names are acceptable.

 You can try it here